 Many training programs place a strong emphasis on the pressing muscles that are located anteriorly and often neglect the posterior muscles in your back.
-Most people have muscular imbalances that exist between the front and the back.
-When in doubt, always perform more pulling exercises.

 It is important to include both vertical and horizontal pulling in your exercise regimen.

 Although we are doctors and personal trainers, we are not your doctors.
 The content on this site is for informational purposes only and should not substitute the advice from your healthcare professional.
 All kinds of exercise and dietary activities are potentially dangerous, and those who do not seek counsel from the appropriate health care authority assume the liability of any damage or injury which may occur.
 Please read our full Disclaimer for more information.
 Also, this post may contain affiliate links: meaning we may receive a commission if you use them.

 HORIZONTAL PULL-UP/INVERTED PULL-UP FORM VIDEO

 - Strengthens the entire upper back, as well as the lattisimus dorsi, the biceps, and the forearms

 - Can be easily scaled to provide a challenge to athletes of different levels

 - It is difficult to cheat on this exercise, helping to ensure that you maintain good technique

 - Rear Deltoids (aka Posterior Shoulders)